openpatch/scratch-for-java/README.md

 Source Code: https://github.com/mikebarkmin/processing-library-scratch/blob/master/src/eu/barkmin/processing/scratch/ScratchSprite.java

 In Scratch sprites are the main actors.
-Every sprite has a custom set of costumes and sounds, which could be dynamicly changed.
+Every sprite has a custom set of costumes and sounds, which could be dynamically changed.
 Most of the functionality which sprites in Scratch have were tried to reimplement in processing.